uccser/cs-field-guide/docs/source/developer/django_setup.rst

 Django Overview
 ==============================================================================

-We aim to create and clear Django system for ease of development.
+We aim to create a clear Django system for ease of development.
 We are using some advised patterns and practices from `Two Scoops of Django - Best Practices for Django 1.8`_, which include (but is not limited to the following):

 - Locking versions of dependencies.